Quick Exit

 Can I participate in ICBT if I’ve not been diagnosed with depression, anxiety, or PTSD?

-ICBT is a good fit for PSP interested in education and early prevention of mental health concerns, as well as those who experience mild to more significant mental health symptoms.
-We have found these skills are effective for many different people including people who are:
+ICBT is well-suited for PSP seeking education and early prevention of mental health concerns, as well as those with mild to significant symptoms.
+It’s effective for individuals experiencing:

-• Experiencing a broad range of difficulties including anxiety, worry, social phobia, panic, low mood and depression, and posttraumatic stress.
+• Issues like anxiety, worry, social phobia, panic, depression, and PTSD

 If I am seeing a mental health professional in person, can I also use PSPNET?